By Matt Fleischer — FPV pilot since 2015

 If you’re just starting and don’t need 1000W of charging power, a smaller iSDT or HOTA charger will work fine.
 For most beginners I’d point to an AC/DC charger so you don’t have to buy a separate power supply on day one — the

-If you want something ultra-compact for the field, the iSDT Q6 Nano is a pocketable 200W DC charger (you’ll still need a power source for it).
+If you want something ultra-compact for the field, the iSDT Q6 Nano is a pocketable 200W DC charger (you’ll still need a power source for it), though its 0.5A balance current makes it slow to finish big packs.

 One honest caution: the cheap ~$55 chargers with the generic screen you see everywhere will technically charge a 6S pack, but the interface is clunky and you’ll outgrow it fast.
 Once you’re flying multiple packs per session and want to parallel charge, a real charger earns its place.
 Buy once, cry once.